 What Is Insurance Bundling?

-Insurance bundling is when you combine other types of coverage under the same company.
-For example, bundling home and auto under one provider is an example of a bundled policy.
-Doing so can lower your insurance rates.
+Bundling is when you combine different types of coverage under the same company.
+Having both home and auto under one provider is an example of a bundled policy.
+Doing so can lower your rates.
 It can also be more convenient to keep all of your coverage under the same carrier.
 Note that some home and car insurers call this the multi-policy discount.

 The Benefits of Insurance Bundling